rpowelll/rpowelll.github.com/_posts/2012-03-05-a-project-a-month.md

 It's been said practice makes perfect, I for one don't believe in perfection, but it still stands as a good phrase, all the theory in the world won't help if you've never practically applied it.
 Yet so many university courses tend to be heavy on theory, perhaps to the detriment of their students' coding ability.
-They intend to turn their students into Computer Scientists, but that's not my goal.
+They intend to turn their students into Computer Scientists, but I never wanted to be a computer scientist.

 So I'm taking things into my own hands, I'm commiting to making a working project every month, whether that be useful code library, a web app, or any